Back To Search Results

 Introduction

-The modified Blalock-Taussig-Thomas shunt (mBTT shunt), previously known as the traditional or classic Blalock-Taussig shunt (BT shunt), is a palliative surgical procedure to treat patients with cyanotic heart diseases characterized by decreased pulmonary artery flow.
-The first BT shunt was conducted at Johns Hopkins Hospital in 1944 and was the fruit of the collaborative work of three individuals: the pediatric cardiologist Dr. Helen Taussig, the cardiac surgeon Dr. Alfred Blalock, and Mr. Vivien Thomas, a laboratory assistant.[1]
-Delaval was the first to use the term "Blalock-Taussig shunt" when reporting on a series of patients who underwent this procedure between 1975 and 1979.[2]
-A request to add the eponym "Thomas" was proposed in 2003 in recognition of the contributions made by Mr. Thomas to the success of this procedure.[3]
+The mBTT shunt, a previous iteration of the classical Blalock-Taussig (BT) shunt, is a palliative surgical procedure designed to treat patients with cyanotic heart diseases that are characterized by decreased pulmonary artery flow.
+The first BT shunt was performed at the Johns Hopkins Hospital in 1944, resulting from the collaborative efforts of 3 individuals—pediatric cardiologist Dr Helen Taussig, cardiac surgeon Dr Alfred Blalock, and laboratory assistant Mr Vivien Thomas.[6]
+The term "Blalock-Taussig shunt" was first used by de Leval when reporting on a series of patients who underwent the procedure between 1975 and 1979.[7]
+In 2003, a request was made to include the eponym "Thomas" to acknowledge the significant contributions of Mr Vivien Thomas to the success of the procedure.[8]

-The BT shunt aims to supply the pulmonary artery with blood flow sufficient to relieve cyanosis without inducing pulmonary over-circulation.
-The classic BT shunt procedure was performed through a lateral thoracotomy, dividing the subclavian artery and anastomosing it to the pulmonary artery in an end-to-side manner.
-The original technique has been modified extensively and has evolved to the mBTT shunt, which utilizes an interposition polytetrafluoroethylene (PTFE) graft to establish a systemic-pulmonary shunt without sacrificing the subclavian artery or any of the brachiocephalic tributaries.[4]
-In 1976, Gazzaniga et al reported the first use of a PTFE graft to construct an aortopulmonary shunt (see Image.
-Classic Blalock-Taussig Shunt vs. Modified Blalock-Taussig-Thomas Shunt).[5]
+The mBTT shunt is designed to provide adequate blood flow to the pulmonary artery, relieving cyanosis while avoiding pulmonary overcirculation.
+The classical BT shunt procedure involved a lateral thoracotomy, where the subclavian artery was divided and anastomosed to the pulmonary artery in an end-to-side manner.
+This original technique has undergone extensive modifications, evolving into the mBTT shunt, which uses an interposition polytetrafluoroethylene (PTFE) graft to create a systemic-to-pulmonary shunt without sacrificing the subclavian artery or any of the brachiocephalic tributaries.[9]
+In 1976, Gazzaniga and colleagues reported using a PTFE graft to construct an aortopulmonary shunt (see Image.
+Comparison of Classical Blalock-Taussig and Modified Blalock-Taussig-Thomas Shunts).[10]

 Anatomy and Physiology